 WWII veteran laid to rest in Illinois, 73 years after death

-SPRINGFIELD, Ill. – Relatives of a World War II veteran who was presumed dead following a 1944 battle in the Netherlands have laid his remains to rest in central Illinois.
+SPRINGFIELD, Ill.
+(AP) _ Relatives of a World War II veteran who was presumed dead following a 1944 battle in the Netherlands have laid his remains to rest in central Illinois.

 Mourners gathered at Springfield’s Camp Butler National Cemetery for Saturday’s funeral for U.S. Army Staff Sgt.
 Michael Aiello.